jhawe/jhawe.github.io/_posts/2019-01-20-analysis-skillcraft-kaggle.md

 ## good  366 1093   0.2508568
 {% endhighlight %}

-As we can see now, the OOB is a lot better at about 22%!
-Well, it's something!
+As we can see the OOB is a lot better at about 22%!
+It's something!

 ## Feature importance
 Finally, let's quickly check on the feature importance for the mock predictions.